 Sweet basil (Genovese basil)

-Food, Plant source foods, Flowering plats (angiospermae), Mesangiosperms, Eudicots, Core eudicots, Superastierds, Asterids, Lamiids (Euasterids I), Lamiales, Lamiaceae, Nepetoideae, Ocimum, Basil
+Food, Plant source foods, Plants (Plantae), Flowering plats (angiospermae), Mesangiosperms, Eudicots, Core eudicots, Superastierds, Asterids, Lamiids (Euasterids I), Lamiales, Lamiaceae, Nepetoideae, Ocimum, Basil

 Species name: Ocimum basilicum